 Medicare claims can be denied for a number of reasons.
 Unless you are on Original Medicare and signed an Advance Beneficiary Notice where you waive your right to an appeal, you should take the necessary steps to try and get your service(s) covered if you and your healthcare provider see them as medically necessary.
 The specifics of the appeals process will depend on whether you have Original Medicare or a Medicare Advantage plan.
 Both are outlined here.

-Nearly all Medicare Advantage plans require prior authorizations for certain services.11
+Nearly all Medicare Advantage plans require prior authorizations for certain services.

-Interestingly, the Office of the Inspector General reported in 2022 that some Medicare Advantage plans are denying or delaying care for services that would otherwise be covered by Original Medicare.12 As many as 13% of the coverage requests they reviewed were inappropriately denied.
-Hopefully, enrollees knew to file an appeal in those cases.13
+Interestingly, the Office of the Inspector General reported in 2022 that some Medicare Advantage plans were denying or delaying care for services that would otherwise be covered by Original Medicare.
+As many as 13% of the coverage requests they reviewed were inappropriately denied.
+Hopefully, enrollees knew to file an appeal in those cases.

-According to KFF, as many as 46 million Medicare Advantage prior authorization requests were placed in 2022 with 3.4 million of them fully or partially denied.
-Enrollees only sought an appeal in 10% of those cases but were able to get full or partial coverage 83% of the time.14 It goes to show that it is often well worth the time and effort to file an appeal.
+According to KFF, 50 million Medicare Advantage prior authorization requests were placed in 2023 with 3.2 million of them fully or partially denied.
+Enrollees only sought an appeal in 11.7% of those cases, but nearly 82% of the appeals resulted in the denial being partially or fully overturned fully or in part.
+It goes to show that it is often well worth the time and effort to file an appeal.

-Keep in mind if Original Medicare plan denies coverage for a service (even after you appeal the decision), you are responsible for Medicare’s rate for it unless the provider did not have you sign an Advance Beneficiary Notice of Non-Coverage (ABN) before the service was completed.
+However, if Original Medicare denies coverage for a service (even after you appeal the decision), you are responsible for Medicare’s rate for it unless the provider did not have you sign an Advance Beneficiary Notice of Non-Coverage (ABN) before the service was completed.
 You can usually find the rate for Part B services online by visiting your Part B Medicare Administrative Contractor (MAC’s) website.

 Learn how you can appeal a denied medical service or prescription.